The Do’s And Don’ts Of Choosing Insulation For Your Loft

-According to the Energy Saving Trust, a quarter of heat is lost through the roof in an uninsulated house.
-Insulating your loft, attic, or flat roof can help you save money on heating expenses by keeping heat in.
-If it is installed correctly, loft insulation should pay for itself many times in its 40-year lifespan.
+According to the Energy Saving Trust, a quarter of heat is lost through the roof in an uninsulated home.
+Insulating your loft, attic, or flat roof can help you save money on heating expenses as it works to keep heat in.
+If it’s installed correctly and professionally, loft insulation should pay for itself many times in its 40-year lifespan.

-The different types of loft insulation on the market
+What are the different types of loft insulation available?

 • Fiberglass loft insulation (also known as mineral wool loft insulation)